Here’s Donald Trump Stopping Midway Through a Speech to Wave at a Boat

-Donald Trump paid a visit to Cincinnati, Ohio on Wednesday to “meet with ObamaCare victims” and talk about his infrastructure plans.
-More specifically, he gave a speech at the Rivertown Marina – and its proximity to boats did not go unnoticed.
+Donald Trump paid a visit to Cincinnati, Ohio, on Wednesday to “meet with ObamaCare victims” and talk about his infrastructure plans.
+More specifically, he gave a speech at the Rivertown Marina — and its proximity to boats did not go unnoticed.

 “We’re going to restore America’s industrial might,” he said at one point.
 “And I look here, and, something, those barges, they’ve been waiting for us to say hello.
 The captain says please wave.
 Hello, Captain.”